paper-engineer/guides-to-life/docs/README.md

 Todo
 - see if I can make it read separate collections for chapters
-- figure out how to make a splash page and book landing pages...fuck it, introduction section it is, then there's just the splash page left. ugh, and the faq/site stuff, but that's basically just a book and some hooks.
+- figure out how to make a splash page
+- ugh, and the faq/website design stuff, but that's basically just a book and some hooks.
-- the next/prev page buttons don't work for the same reason the index.html pages don't work. fix it, then make a PR.
-- it's in two locations: includes/thirdparty/chapter-list and layouts/chapter-index. so far. there may be more.
-- found one in includes/internal/prev-next.html and updated that too. at this point we may as well find-and-replace by iteration through the whole thing.
-- page.url seems to not work, copied the index.url|remove part of it across from the one that did work.
+- raise an issue about the page.url and index.baseurl thing

 8/2/2026
 - set up the thing and made the toc work.
 - copying through splash.html from minimal-mistakes did not work. or rather, it worked in the sense that I get an extra tab on my front page, but the layout didn't copy.
+- the next/prev page buttons don't work on project pages, it's missing a |index.baseurl| somewhere in the code.
+- it's in multiple locations in multiple ways: includes/thirdparty/chapter-list (fixable by adding |index.baseurl|) and layouts/chapter-index (page.url is a different beastie).
+- found one in includes/internal/prev-next.html that uses page.url.
+- well, it'll resolve itself when there's a website. hopefully? or we can raise an issue.
+- ah, fixed it in a page.url way too. now to copy that over!

 ---